amoeba-rb/amoeba/README.md

 end
 ```

 After call `Post.first.amoeba_dup` if `likes` is larger 15 than all comments will be duplicated too, but in another situation - no relations will be cloned.
-Same behaviur will be for `exclude_association`.
+Same behavior will be for `exclude_association`.

 **Be aware**!
 If you wrote:
 ```ruby